solutionforest/filaletter/filaletter/public/docs/4-email-services/2-postmark.md

 ## Message Streams

-SendPortal enables the use of Postmark message streams.
+Filaletter enables the use of Postmark message streams.
 You can supply this in the **Message Stream** field when adding Postmark as an Email Service.
 If you do not wish to use Message Streams you can leave this field blank.